SuperOfficeDocs/crmscript/docs/api-reference/classes/NSFavouriteAgent/NSFavouriteAgent.md

 # NSFavouriteAgent

-Agent used for retrieveing and setting favourites
+Agent used for retrieving and setting favorites.

+## Example

 ```crmscript
 NSFavouriteAgent agent;